The decay $\tau\rightarrow f_1 \pi \nu_\tau$ in the Nambu--Jona-Lasinio model: Abstract

 \section{Abstract}

-The width of the decay $\tau\rightarrow f_1 \pi \nu_\tau$ was recently obtained from the data of BaBar experiment.
-The theoretical estimations for this process are given in the framework of two chiral models: the standard NJL model, and the extended NJL model, which includes radially excited meson states.
-The first test of the extended NJL model with radially excited axial-vector resonances is performed here.
-Both predictions are in agreement with the experimental data.
-The differential decay widths for each model is also provided in the present paper.
+The width of the decay $\tau\rightarrow f_1 \pi \nu_\tau$ has recently been measured by the BaBar experiment.
+The estimation of this width is given in the framework of the NJL model with the axial-vector mesons.
+Prediction is in agreement with the experimental data.
+It is shown that the $\pi-a_1$ transition contribution plays an important role and allows us to bring the NJL prediction to the data.

 \keywords{tau decays, axial-vector mesons}